-Council is able to obtain funding for infrastructure and facilities through any of the following:
+Council collects funding for infrastructure and facilities through any of the following:

-- Section 7.11 Contributions – a nexus based funding mechanism under Section 7.11 of EP&A Act 1979, stipulating that s7.11 contributions can only be charged for the proportion of demand that the new development will generate.
+- Section 7.11 Contributions – a nexus based funding mechanism under Section 7.11 of EP&A Act 1979 being charged for the proportion of demand that the new development will generate.

-- Section 7.12 Levies – a funding mechanism under Section s7.12 of the of EP&A Act 1979 to require the payment of a fixed levy based on a percentage of estimated development cost
+- Section 7.12 Levies – a funding mechanism under Section s7.12 of EP&A Act 1979requiring a fixed levy based on a percentage of estimated development cost.

-- Voluntary Planning Agreements (VPAs) - under section 7.4 the EP&A Act 1979, a Planning Agreement is a ‘voluntary agreement or other arrangement’ between ‘developers’ and ‘planning authorities’, to which the developer can provide public benefits in the form of a monetary contribution; dedicate land free of cost; material public benefits; or any combination of the above, towards public purposes.
+- Voluntary Planning Agreements (VPAs) under section 7.4 the EP&A Act 1979 – is a ‘voluntary agreement or arrangement’ between ‘developers’ and ‘planning authorities’ that covers the terms of public benefits offered by the developer.
+Public benefits may be a monetary contribution; to dedicate land free of cost; material public benefits; or any combination of the above.

-Section 7.11 & Section 7.12 of the Environmental Planning and Assessment Act 1979 allow Council to collect developers’ contributions towards public amenities and services required as a consequence of development.
+s7.11 & s7.12 of the Environmental Planning and Assessment Act 1979 allow Council to collect developers’ contributions towards public amenities and services required as a consequence of development.
 This may be the provision of new facilities for an area or the expansion of existing facilities where an area is growing.